 A health and care LPA deals with decisions relating to medical treatment, moving into a care home and end-of-life decisions.
 Decisions can only be taken by your attorney when you lack the capacity to make such decisions yourself.

 We are able to take your instructions for LPAs remotely.
-We will email you the forms to check and, once you have approved them, we will then submit them to the Office of the Public Guardian, for registration.
+We will email you the forms to check and, once you have approved and signed them, we will submit them to the Office of the Public Guardian, for registration.

 For more information please see our Lasting Powers of Attorney page.